-Introduction to Apache Cassandra API for Azure Cosmos DB
+Introduction to the Azure Cosmos DB Cassandra API

-Azure Cosmos DB can be used as the data store for apps written for Apache Cassandra, by using the Apache Cassandra API.
-This means that by using existing Apache licensed drivers compliant with CQLv4, your application written for Cassandra can now communicate with the Azure Cosmos DB Cassandra API.
-In many cases, you can switch from using Apache Cassandra to using Azure Cosmos DB's Apache Cassandra API, by simply changing a connection string.
-Using this functionality, you can easily build and run Cassandra API database applications in the Azure cloud with Azure Cosmos DB's global distribution and comprehensive industry-leading SLAs, while continuing to use familiar skills and tools for Cassandra API.
+Azure Cosmos DB Cassandra API can be used as the data store for apps written for Apache Cassandra.
+This means that by using existing Apache drivers compliant with CQLv4, your existing Cassandra application can now communicate with the Azure Cosmos DB Cassandra API.
+In many cases, you can switch from using Apache Cassandra to using Azure Cosmos DB's Cassandra API, by just changing a connection string.

-The Cassandra API enables you to interact with data stored in Azure Cosmos DB using the Cassandra Query Language based tools (like CQLSH) and Cassandra client drivers you're already familiar with.
-Learn more about it in this Microsoft Mechanics video with Principal Engineering Manager Kirill Gavrylyuk.
+The Cassandra API enables you to interact with data stored in Azure Cosmos DB using the Cassandra Query Language (CQL) , Cassandra-based tools (like cqlsh) and Cassandra client drivers that you're already familiar with.

 What is the benefit of using Apache Cassandra API for Azure Cosmos DB?